Customize Claude Code with CLAUDE.md for Enhanced Context (2026 Guide)

 (Keep it concise—Claude reads it every session.)

-CLAUDE.md is a special file that Claude Code loads automatically to understand your project.
-Place it in your repo (or ~/.claude/) with architecture, standards, commands and workflows.
-Generate a starter with /init, then refine it so Claude consistently follows your team’s rules across terminal, IDE and web.
+CLAUDE.md is a special file that Claude Code automatically loads to understand your project.
+Place it in your repo (or ~/.claude/) with architecture, standards, commands, and workflows.
+Generate a starter with /init, then refine it so Claude consistently follows your team's guidelines across terminal, IDE, and web.

 Summary

-CLAUDE.md is your 2026 shortcut to consistent, compliant engineering: a single, living file that makes Claude Code behave like a well-briefed teammate.
-If you’d like a template tailored to your stack—and integrated with Glean, Asana, Miro and Notion—Generation Digital can help design and roll it out across teams.
+CLAUDE.md is your 2026 shortcut to consistent, compliant engineering: a single, living document that makes Claude Code act like a well-informed team member.
+If you’d like a tailored template for your stack—and integrated with Glean, Asana, Miro, and Notion—Generation Digital can help design and implement it across teams.

 FAQs